This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood and urine tests: Blood and urine tests may be done to check for problems, such as an infection.

 - Fetal ultrasound: This test uses sound waves to show pictures of your fetus inside your uterus.
 Gel is put on your abdomen, and a small wand is gently moved through the gel.
 As this is done, pictures of your baby can be seen on a monitor.
-Caregivers can learn the age of your baby, and see how fast he is growing.
+Healthcare providers can learn the age of your baby, and see how fast he is growing.
 The movement, heart rate, and position of your baby can also be seen.

 - X-rays: These may be done to see if any bones have been broken or are displaced.
 X-rays of your chest and abdomen may also be taken.